 18. Statutory instrument: The Legal Services Act 2007 (Licensing Authorities) (Maximum Penalty) Rules 2011 – This applies to licensing authorities.
 This sets out the maximum penalty a licensing authority may impose on a licensed body.

 19. First-tier complaint handling statutory requirements and guidance – These are the statutory requirements and guidance that the Board has made for approved regulators to deliver through their regulatory arrangements.
 Approved regulator arrangements are to ensure that complaints made against authorised persons are dealt with properly and where appropriate, are directed to the Legal Ombudsman.

-20. Statutory Instrument: The Legal Services Act 2007 (Levy) (No.2) Rules 2010– This applies to the LSB and “leviable bodies” (i.e. approved regulators and the regulator for claims management services).
-This sets out the rules for determining the levy that the LSB imposes on leviable bodies to fund the LSB and the Office for Legal Complaints (OLC).
+20. Statutory Instrument: The Legal Services Act 2007 (Levy) (No.2) Rules 2010, which must be read together with the Legal Service Act 2007 (Levy) (No.2) (Amendment) Rules 2014.
+These instruments apply to the LSB and to “leviable bodies” (i.e. approved regulators and the regulator for claims management services).
+These instruments set out the rules for determining the levy that the LSB imposes on leviable bodies to fund the LSB and the Office for Legal Complaints (OLC).

 Current policy and guidance issued by the LSB under the terms of the Legal Services Act 2007.

 - Guidance to Licensing Authorities on content of licensing rules – Guidance on the content of licensing rules for Alternative Business Structures.

 - Supplementary guidance to Licensing Authorities as on the content of licensing rules – Supplementary guidance about the provisions Alternative Business Structures licensing rules should make for appeals against decisions made by licensing authorities.

 - Statement of Policy – Cancellation of designation as a Licensing Authority – Guidance setting out the process by which the designation of a licensing authority can be cancelled.